In 1989, Marvel Comics published a special two-part mini-series.

 Jean Giraud, born outside of Paris in 1938, studied art in college with Jean-Claude Mezieres, of “Valerian and Laureline” fame.

 He broke into comics, apprenticing through the legendary Jije (a founder of the Marcinelle School), and became best known for his western series, “Lieutenant Blueberry.”
 It became very popular, jumped around in publishers a little later, and may hopefully someday be reprinted in English, but nobody is holding their breath.
+(Moebius also once drew a Lucky Luke page!)

 In the 1970s, he sought to branch out and brought back into use a professional nickname he had used in some earlier short stories, “Moebius.”